Technologicat/mcpyrate/quasiquotes.md

  - `1`: once.
 Expand one layer of macros only.
  - `s`: statically, i.e. at macro expansion time.
  - `r`: dynamically, i.e. at run time.
-Useful for run-time AST values, such as quoted trees.
  - `q`: quote first.
 Apply `q` first, then the expander.

-The **`s` variants** simply hook into the expander at macro expansion time of their use site (which is, typically, inside your macro definition).
-This is simple, but it means that if you have defined a quoted `tree`, you can't just write `expands[tree]` (or `expand1s[tree]`) and expect it to work - because at macro expansion time, that `tree` argument to the `expand` macro is just the lexical name `tree`, it has no value yet.
+The **`s` (static) variants** simply hook into the expander at macro expansion time of their use site (which is, typically, inside your macro definition).
+This is simple, but it means that if you have defined a quoted `tree`, you can't just literally write `expands[tree]` (or `expand1s[tree]`) and expect it to work - because at macro expansion time, that `tree` argument to the `expands` (or `expand1s`) macro is just the lexical name `tree`, it has no value yet.
 Also, in quasiquoted code, operating at macro expansion time means that unquotes aren't fully processed yet, because they depend on run-time values from the use site of `q`.

-The **`r` variants** cover this use case.
+The **`r` (run-time) variants** cover this use case.
 They snapshot the expander bindings at macro expansion time (of their use site), and then delay until run time (of that use site) to perform the actual expansion.
 They behave like calling `expander.visit` (or its sisters), but using the macro bindings *from their use site* (your macro's definition site).

 Thus, `expandr[tree]` (as well as `expand1r[tree]`) will do the expected thing - i.e. expand the thing the name `tree` refers to when, at run time, the source code line with the `expandr` (respectively `expand1r`) invocation is reached.
-So you can create a quoted `tree`, and then separately expand it, in the context of the macro bindings from your macro definition site.
+So you can create a quoted tree, save it to a variable `tree`, and then separately expand it from that variable, in the context of the macro bindings from your macro definition site.

 When working with quasiquoted code, run-time expansion also has the benefit that any unquoted values will have been spliced in.
 Unquotes operate partly at run time of the use site of `q`.
 They must; the only context that has the user-provided names (where the unquoted data comes from) in scope is each particular use site of `q`, at its run time.
 The quasiquoted tree is only fully ready at run time of the use site of `q`.
-It is then **a run-time AST value** - which is exactly the kind of thing macros work with.

 ## Understanding the quasiquote system